Flagstone, Queensland: Education

 Flagstone State School is a government primary (Prep–6) school for boys and girls at Poinciana Drive.
 In 2017, the school had an enrolment of 696 students with 48 teachers (45 full-time equivalent) and 37 non-teaching staff (23 full-time equivalent).

 Flagstone State Community College is a government secondary (7–12) school for boys and girls at the corner of Homestead Drive and Poinciana Drive.
 In 2017, the school had an enrolment of 884 students with 77 teachers (74 full-time equivalent) and 40 non-teaching staff (29 full-time equivalent).

 St Bonaventure's College is a Catholic primary-and-secondary (Prep to Year 12) school for boys and girls at 15 College Drive.
-The school opens in 2026 offering Prep to Year 3 and Year 7.
+The school opened in 2026 offering Prep to Year 3 and Year 7 initially, but will expand to an all-years primary and secondary school over time.
 The school is planned to accommodate up to 1,836 students.
 It is operated by Brisbane Catholic Education.